pthu/sahd/docs/words/dli.md

 [^54]: Levine 2000:197.
 [^55]: Burrows 1938:72.
 [^56]: See already Ephrem  the Syrian, <i>Commentary on Genesis</i> 42.2, ed.
 Tonneau   [CSCO 152], 111.
+<p id="contributors_footnote">This article is based on an unpublished paper by Bas ter Haar Romeny, originally written for the KLY-project.
+For the publication in  <i>Semantics of Ancient Hebrew Database</i> the paper was thoroughly reworked and expanded by Raymond de Hoop.</p>